Welcome back, we can’t wait to have you at Makom Community again!

 In case of exposure

 We are working very hard to keep each of our kevutzot (groups) totally separated.
-They will have seperate storage space, restrooms to use, and not mix groups throughout the day.
+They will have separate storage space, restrooms to use, and not mix groups throughout the day.
 If a member of one kevutzah (group) reports becoming symptomatic, any child or adult who was in close contact with them within 48 hours of becoming symptomatic will be asked to self-quarantine.
 Everyone else will monitored for symptoms.

 Contact Tracing at Makom Community